-1. Apparo meets with a nonprofit to scope potential CIP
+- Apparo meets with a nonprofit to scope the potential CIP

-3. Apparo introduces the nonprofit to the corporate volunteer to confirm fit and interest, availability, and project scope
+- Apparo introduces the nonprofit to the corporate volunteer to confirm fit and interest, availability and project scope

-4. Corporate volunteer, Nonprofit, and Apparo work collaboratively to complete CIP
+- Corporate volunteer, nonprofit and Apparo work collaboratively to complete the CIP

 What Apparo corporate volunteers are saying:

 “Apparo plays a powerful role in both the corporate and nonprofit communities.
 They provide the opportunity for employees at companies like Jabian to use their skills to give back to the community, while giving nonprofits the connections and resources necessary to achieve their missions.
 Having Apparo facilitate our Skilled Volunteer Engagement (now Community Impact Project) with Girls Scouts, Hornets’ Nest Council has been instrumental in delivering a successful assessment for the nonprofit.
-I look forward to seeing the Girl Scouts’ next steps.”-- Courtney Ramey, Executive Director, Jabian
+I look forward to seeing the Girl Scouts’ next steps." - Courtney Ramey, Executive Director, Jabian; Board of Directors, Apparo